-Making healthy choices to fuel a young, active mind and body starts with balance.
-Follow a healthy eating plan featuring lean protein, vegetables and whole-grains.
+Making healthful choices to fuel a young, active mind and body starts with balance.
+Follow a nutritious eating plan featuring lean protein, vegetables and whole-grains.
 Have fruit and low-fat dairy products such as milk, cheese and yogurt for snacks.
 By eating well now, you can lessen your risk of health-related problems later.
-Try these nine healthy changes:
+Try these nine changes:

 Eat Breakfast Every Day